azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Exit criteria_:

-- Your Event Hubs are listed in the Azure Portal.
+- Your Event Hubs are listed in the Azure Portal

 ### Task 7: Provision Azure Cosmos DB